Job Reference – 436

 - Interview dates: TBC

-Due to our ever expanding service, Fair Ways is looking to recruit additional Outreach Support Workers to work in partnership with families and carers of service users in achieving the aims and objectives of care-plans/in house placements.
+Due to our ever expanding service, Fair Ways is looking to recruit additional Care and Activity Workers to work in partnership with families and carers of service users in achieving the aims and objectives of care-plans/in house placements.

 Do you want to be a part of a committed, friendly and supportive team?
 Do you want to feel like you make a difference?
 Then look no further!

 Fair Ways is an expanding, dynamic charity that strongly believes in providing opportunities for people to meet their full potential.
 Fair Ways is committed to safeguarding and promoting the welfare of children, young people and families and we expect ALL staff to share this commitment.
 We have recently been awarded Third Best Not-for-Profit Organisation to Work For in the Sunday Times Awards.

 Why work for Fair Ways as a Care and Activity Worker?

 - The reward of seeing families being able to stay together